Segmented Pepper Mill and Salt Shaker Set

 Purpleheart, also sometimes called amaranth or violet wood, comes from several species of tropical trees native to Central and South America.
 The heartwood is a light purple when cut, and darkens upon exposure to sunlight, reaching first a darker purple and eventually a brown with a purple cast.
 It is hard and strong, and takes attention when turning, requiring sharp tools, gentle cuts, and patient sanding.

-This was actually made live at the Ogden Farmers Market, and is available for $35.00.
+This was actually made live at the Ogden Farmers Market.
+Price for similar bowl: $35.00.

 By clicking on "Order Now," buyer agrees to these terms.